bwinkers/arkoa/README.md

   |-swagger.json - The Swagger spec file created by combining the patsh defined for each service controller.

+### Documentation
+Most directories should have their own README.MD stating what the contained files do.

+JSDoc files are in /doc/out.
+To generate from /doc root run:

 ### License
 ActiveRules and all of it's modules are released under the MIT license, this permits broad reuse. http://opensource.org/licenses/MIT